-Parameter Value Use this parameter if you want to replace the common certificate with the common reserve certificate before the comm -t <type></type> • C-Replace the common certificate for ports 13000 and 13291. certificate expires. -f <time></time> Schedule for changing the certificate, using the format "DD-MM-YYYY hh:mm" (for ports 13000 and 13291).
+Parameter Value -t <type></type> Type of certificate to be replaced.
+Possible values of the <type> parameter:</type> • C-Replace the common certificate for ports 13000 and 13291. • CR-Replace the common reserve certificate for ports 13000 and 13291. -f <time></time> Schedule for changing the certificate, using the format "DD-MM-YYYY hh:mm" (for ports 13000 and 13291).
 Use this parameter if you want to replace the common certificate with the common reserve certificate before the common certificate expires.
 Specify the time when managed devices must synchronize with Administration Server on a new certificate. -i <inputfile></inputfile> Container with the certificate and a private key in the PKCS#12 format (file with the .p12 or .pfx extension). - p Password used for protection of the p12 container. <password></password> The certificate and a private key are stored in the container, therefore, the password is required to decrypt the file with the container. -o <chkopt></chkopt> Certificate validation parameters (semicolon separated).
 To use a custom certificate without signing permission, specify -o NoCA in the klsetsrvcert utility.
 This is useful for certificates issued by a public CA. To change encryption key length for certificate types C or CR, specify -o RsaKeyLen:< key length > in the klsetsrvcert utility, where < key length > parameter is the required key length value.
 Otherwise, the current certificate key length is used. -g <dnsname></dnsname> A new certificate will be created for the specified DNS name. -r <calistfile></calistfile> Trusted root Certificate Authority list, format PEM. -l <logfile></logfile> Results output file.
 By default, the output is redirected into the standard output stream.